yadavan88/weather-analysis/README.md

 ## WEATHER KPIs USING AKKA PERSISTENCE ##
 This is a sample application to build weather kpis using _scala_, _akka-http_, _akka-persistence_.
 The temperature data is passed to the akka actor, which persists the events to levelDB.
-After persisting, it creates DAILY and WEEKLY temperature kpis for Min_Temp_Of_Week, Max_Temp_Of_Week, Min_Temp_Of_Day, Max_Temp_Of_Day.
+After persisting, it creates DAILY and WEEKLY temperature kpis for *Min Temp Of Week*, *Max Temp Of Week*, *Min Temp Of Day*, *Max Temp Of Day*.
 As and when new events are arrived, the relevant kpi will be automatically updated.

 These pre-calculated states can be queried using a simple REST Service, which is implemented using Akka-http.